myreen/tda283_website/pages/index.md

     *Deadlines are strict*; extensions will only be granted under exceptional circumstances, and even then only if requested *before the deadline in question has passed*.
-* The oral exam tests that *all group members* have been actively involved in the project and share a full understanding of the compiler.
+* The individual oral exam tests that *all group members* have been actively involved in the project and share a full understanding of the compiler.
     You will be asked to *present your compiler* to the examiner, who will then ask you some questions about it.